DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 3 - Security Architecture and Engineering.md

   * **Respect for user privacy**
   > * Above all, privacy by design requires architects and operators to keep the interests of the individual uppermost by offering such measures as strong privacy defaults, appropriate notice, and empowering user-friendly options.
 Keep it user-centric
 [OWASP Top 10 Privacy Risks Project](https://www.owasp.org/index.php/OWASP_Top_10_Privacy_Risks_Project)
-  * provides practicle guidelines on how to implement privacy by design when developing web applications
+  * provides practical guidelines on how to implement privacy by design when developing web applications

 ### Secure Access Service Edge (SASE)